• Bloglovin

 Why do you need to stay stitch?

 Whenever you cut the fabric at an angle or curve, it is closer to the bias grain, and the bias stretches as a result.
-The bias of your fabric can distort when you handle it during construction due to its stretchiness.
+Due to its stretchiness, your fabric's bias can distort when you handle it during construction.
 As you sew your garment, stay stitching prevents your fabric from stretching.

 Here are the three top reasons why you don’t want to skip stay stitching.